Swyter/poptools/README.md

 | 2008 | Prince of Persia (*2008*) | POP0, POP09 |  Scimitar | Montréal |
 | 2010 | Prince of Persia: The Forgotten Sands | POPTM       | Scimitar | Montréal |
 | 2010 | Prince of Persia: The Forgotten Sands (*Wii variant*) | Djinn       | Jade | Québec |

+# Fun facts

+* The PS2 version of *Warrior Within* includes a full standalone demo ISO disguised as padding files.
+On the NTSC version `PRINCE01.BF`, `PRINCE02.BF`, `PRINCE03.BF`, `PRINCE04.BF`, `PRINCE05.BF` under the `DATA` folder all hold multiple copies of the same PS2 disc image, on the PAL version the file is called both `DUMMY.PAD` and `DUMMY2.PAD`.
+It works out of the box with PCSX2.
+The SHA1 is `dbdec007953d67f480a6f5d2c91df01dd233cad9`.